Cisco-Talos/clamav-documentation/src/manual/Development/personal-forks.md

-# Make Your Own Fork on GitHub
+# Working with a Your Own Fork of the ClamAV repository

 A "fork" on GitHub is a personal playground.
 Though the word "fork" in the concept of open source traditionally referred to creating (and maintaining) a new variant of a project, forks on GitHub/GitLab/BitBucket/etc these days typically refer to a personal copy of the project where a user can test modifications to fix a bug or add a feature before contributing it back to the project in the form of a "pull request".